CFD Online Logo CFD Online URL

 Software Libraries

 Libraries which you can use if you don't want to write your own routines for everything.
 These can be invaluable if you, for example, don't want to code your own linear equation solver.
+Wikipedia has a more general page with a list of numerical libraries.
 For documents and information on discretizations schemes and solvers see the Modeling and Numerics section.
-For links to more sources of numerical software see the Software > General Numerical Software section.
+For links to more sources of numerical software see the Numerical Software chapter.

 Trilinos [GOOD]